-Business View Magazine interviews John Murphy, Magdalena Grand Beach & Golf Resort / efm Hospitality Solutions, for our series on the Best of Trinidad & Tobago.
+Business View Caribbean interviews John Murphy, Magdalena Grand Beach & Golf Resort / efm Hospitality Solutions, for our series on the Best of Trinidad & Tobago.

 Nestled in the tropical Tobago Plantations Estate, the Magdalena Grand Beach & Golf Resort boasts a community of luxury suites and villas skirting an 18-hole, PGA-designed championship golf course.
 Situated along two and a half miles of beach and breathtaking coastline, the grounds offer nature trails and canopy walks through a virgin mangrove forest in an island paradise.
 Derived from the name of one of Christopher Columbus’ ships, “Magdalena” was the original name of Tobago and pays homage to the island’s rich history, tradition, and people.